Phase separation

 3. Quality and Service

 Enthusiasm for technological progress is our driving force to help shape the market of tomorrow.
-You, our customers, are at the center of this.
-We feel committed to delivering top performance to you.
-In close cooperation with you, we pursue the path of innovation by developing the right solution for your demanding measurement task or performing individual system adjustments.
-The increasing complexity of application-specific requirements necessitates a comprehensive understanding of contexts andinteractions indispensable.
+You, our customers, are at the center.
+We are committed to delivering top performance to you.
+In close collaboration with you, we follow the path of innovation – by developing the right solution for your demanding measurement task or performing individual system adjustments.
+The increasing complexity of application-specific requirements makes a comprehensive understanding of connections andinteractions essential.

 Creative research is another key pillar of our company.
-Thus, the specialists in our research and development team contribute valuable work to optimize product features – such as testing innovative sensor designs and materials or the thoughtful functionality of electronics, hardware, and software components.
-Our SensoTech quality management accepts only top performance in production as well.
+Our research and development team specialists contribute valuable work to optimize product features, such as testing innovative sensor designs and materials or the thoughtful functionality of electronics, hardware, and software components.
+Our SensoTech quality management accepts only top performance in production.
 Since 1995, we have been certified according to ISO 9001.
-All device components undergo variousmanufacturing stages with diverse testing procedures; the systems are already subjected to a burn-in procedure in our facility.
-Our maxim: highest functionality, reliability, and safety.
+All device components undergo variousproduction stages with diverse testing procedures; the systems are subjected to a burn-in procedure in our facility.
+Our maxim: highest functionality, durability, and safety.

-As part of our international cooperations, we form a globally networked team for our customers, ensuring optimal advice and service across borders.
-We therefore value effective knowledge and qualification management.
-Our numerous international representatives in all important geographic markets around the world can draw on the expert knowledge within the company and continuously update their skills in application- and practice-oriented training programs.
-The proximity tocustomers around the globe: in addition to comprehensive industry experience, a key factor for our successful presence worldwide.
+As part of our international cooperations, we form a globally networked team for our customers that ensures optimal consulting and service across borders.
+Therefore, we value effective knowledge and qualification management.
+Our numerous international representatives in all major geographic markets of the world can draw on the expert knowledge within the company and continuously update their competence in application- and practice-oriented training programs.
+The proximity tocustomers around the globe: besides comprehensive industry experience, a key factor for our successful presence worldwide.

 Innovative sensor technology

-Innovative engineering made in Germany, based on the principle of measuring the absolute sound velocity in the ongoing process.
-A method we have perfected into a highly precise and exceptionally user-friendly sensor technology.
+Innovative engineering made in Germany, whose principle is the measurement of the absolute sound velocity in the ongoing process.
+A method that we have perfected into a highly precise and exceptionally user-friendly sensor technology.

-Typical applications besides concentration and density measurement include phase detection or tracking complex reactions like polymerization and crystallization.
-Our LiquiSonic® measurement and analysis systems ensure optimal product quality, maximum plant safety, or reduce costs through efficient resource management in various industries such as chemical and pharmaceutical industry, steel industry, food technology, mechanical and plant engineering, automotive technology, and others.
+Typical applications besides concentration and density measurement are phase detection or tracking of complex reactions such as polymerization and crystallization.
+Our LiquiSonic® measurement and analysis systems ensure optimal product quality, highest plant safety, or reduce costs through efficient resource management in various industries, such as the chemical and pharmaceutical industry, steel industry, food technology, mechanical and plant engineering, automotive technology, and others.

-We want you to fully exploit the potential of your production facilities at any time.
+We want you to fully exploit the potential of your production facilities at all times.
 SensoTech systems provide highly accurate measurement results even under difficult process conditions, precise and reproducible.
 And this inline and without safety-critical sampling, immediately available for your automation system.
-All system parameters can also be adjusted with powerful configuration tools so that you can react to changes immediately and effortlessly.
+All system parameters can also be adjusted with powerful configuration tools so that you can react immediately and easily to changes.

-We offer excellent, mature technology to improve your manufacturing processes and are a partner for demanding, often unexpected solutions in your industry, for your applications - no matter how specific.
+We offer excellent, mature technology to improve your manufacturing processes and are a partner for demanding, often unexpected solution approaches in your industry, for your applications – no matter how specific.
 When it comes to liquids, we set the standards.